MaddyGuthridge/portfolio-data/blog/ai-is-a-capitalist-hell-scape/Essay.typ

 Through Mbembé's work, we can identify three salient features of colonialism which we can use to identify its modern-day reincarnations.

-+ Colonialism is inherently capitalistic in its nature, with colonies established to efficiently siphon the natural resources of conquered land for economic gain.
++ Colonialism is often capitalistic in its nature, with colonies established to efficiently siphon the natural resources of conquered land for economic gain.
 + The processes of extracting these resources and exporting them often involves